ostracod/breadtext/SCRIPTING.md

 `promptKey()` - Waits for the user to press a key.
 Returns the pressed key.

-`promptCharacter()` - Waits for the user to press a key.
+`promptChar()` - Waits for the user to press a key.
 Returns the corresponding character if the user pressed a character key.
 Returns null otherwise.

 `bindKey(num, callback)` - Causes the callback to be invoked when the user presses the given key.
 The callback function should return a boolean indicating whether to override the default action.